artisologic/rga-learn-coding-workshops/workshop4.md

-#Workshop n°4 — Responsive (media-queries)
+#Workshop n°4 — CSS: Responsive (media-queries)

 ##Why?

 * We need to be able to display our beautiful sites on any device…
 * … in a beautiful way!
-* The web landscape has evolved dramastically.
+* The web landscape has evolved dramatically.
 * We even have internet-enabled fridges!
 * So what are the tools we have?